Vital.sandbox

 local len = table.len(t)

---Comparison with # operator
+Compare table.len with the # operator

 local t = {1, 2, 3}